WaiveCar/Waivecar/src/views/site/faqcsula.md

 ## Signing up
 ### What do I need to sign up?
-All you need to sign up with WaiveCar is a smart phone, credit card, a valid driver's license, and a good driving record.
-Simply download the app from your app store!
+All you need to sign up with WaiveCar is a mobile phone, access to the internet, credit card, a valid driver's license, and a good driving record.
+If you have a smartphone, simply download the app from your app store!

 #### What's a good driving record?
 To us, a good driving record means one without any: